taybenca/CV/README.md

 <div align="center">

-  A Software Engineer student passionate about front-end web development.
+  A Software Engineer passionate about front-end web development.

   I have been learning how to use Ruby and JavaScript to write web applications for the past eight weeks at Makers Academy.